Last Updated on January 2026

 In fact, a wife may be entitled to literally anything, just like a husband.
 However, the share and extent of this entitlement depend on the court’s decision after consideration of certain factors.
 So, how are assets divided in divorce in Washington State?

 Washington is a community-property state that treats all assets and debts acquired during the marriage, irrespective of whose name is on the title, as “community property” belonging to both spouses jointly.
-Assets and debts acquired by each party separately before the marriage or after the separation or got as a gift or inheritance are separate property belonging to the owner.
+Assets and debts acquired separately before the marriage, after a formal separation, or as a gift or inheritance are separate property, though in 2026, courts are applying higher scrutiny to commingled separate property used for community expenses.

 According to divorce laws, a husband is left with the separate property he brought into the marriage, a wife gets what is hers, and all the community property’s net value is distributed 50/50 during divorces in Washington State.
 However, the norm is not applied in every case; joint assets are not always split equally, and some shares of separate possessions can also be divided between spouses.
 Everything depends on the court’s decision.